 - Chinese garlic chili sauce, optional for dipping

 - Lime wedges, squeezed over the top for garnish

 - Adjust oven racks to upper-middle and lower-middle positions.

 - Preheat oven to 250°F.

-- Line a baking pan with foil, then place a rack (like a cooling rack) on the foil.
+- Line a baking pan with foil, then place a rack (like a cooling rack (affiliate link)) on the foil.
 Spray the rack with cooking oil spray.
 This makes for quick clean up.

 - Place wings in a large bowl or in a zip top bag.
 Add the baking powder, madras curry powder, salt, and pepper, then toss to coat evenly.
 I find a zip top is easiest for this with less mess.